Dishwasher Drain Pump Replacement: Cost + DIY Guide (2026)

 How do I know if my dishwasher drain pump is bad?

-A bad drain pump shows one of three patterns: (1) complete silence during the drain phase when the pump should be running, indicating motor failure; (2) loud grinding or squealing during the drain phase with no water movement, indicating a jammed or broken impeller; or (3) the pump runs normally but water very slowly exits the tub, indicating an impeller partially blocked by debris.
+A bad drain pump shows one of three patterns: (1) complete silence during the drain phase when the pump should be running, indicating motor failure; (2) loud grinding or squealing during the drain phase with no water movement, indicating a jammed or broken impeller.
+Or (3) the pump runs normally but water very slowly exits the tub, indicating an impeller partially blocked by debris.
 Confirm with a multimeter resistance test: a healthy pump motor reads 5 to 30 ohms.

 How long does dishwasher drain pump replacement take?